ekoindia/empages/_faq/dmt_high_limit_merchant.md

 - Raise a ticket on Connect mentioning the same.
 - ₹ 300 to be collected from the end-customer for an indemnity letter.
 - ₹ 300 will be deducted from e-value of the merchant.

+## 13. For the RA/refund transaction,  I have to enter OTP received on the customer's mobile number on Connect.
+However, Customer dont have access to that mobile number.
+- Raise a ticket on Connect with TID and headline as “Customer lost mobile number on which refund OTP is to be received .

+## 14. Money was credited to the wrong beneficiary account.
+What to now?
+- Raise a ticket on Connect with TID and  headline - “Wrong beneficiary account credited”. ₹ 300 to be collected from the end-customer for an indemnity letter.

+## 15. Transaction was successful but money is not credited to beneficiary account
+- Raise a ticket on Connect with TID and  headline - “Transaction is successful but money not credited”.

+## 16. Transaction is in RA for T+3 days, What to do now?
+- Raise a ticket  with TID and headline as “ Transaction in RA for more than 3 days”